 Her father served as president of the Minnesota Creamery Men's Cooperative.
 When it became his responsibility to organize a state convention near where they lived, he wanted her to play special music for that event, specifically requesting that she play a Chopin waltz that was a favorite of his.
 For a young person just entering her teens, it was an exciting experience and the enthusiastic ovation that followed her playing would remain a vivid memory decades later.

 From 1932 through 1936, the mother and children joined the Seventh-day Adventist church.
 When Evelyn left home to attend Maplewood Academy, an Adventist school, from 1937-1940, her musical interests, and extensive involvement in music there led to a friendship with Adrian Lauritzen, music teacher at MWA.
-She recalls,
+She later recalled,

 It was a sensitive situation since no teacher/student relationship of a personal nature was tolerated.
 Although there was a feeling and closeness that developed over time, nothing verbally or physically was ever expressed.
 It was simply a close friendship that continued through the time I graduated.